LukeSchlangen/abamath.com/README.md

 This development version is currently deployed here: https://abamath-sandbox.firebaseapp.com/

+This personal fork will likely be deleted soon.

 ## Run this project

 This project uses [gatsby](https://www.gatsbyjs.org/).
 Run these commands in your terminal (command line) to get things up and running on your computer: